This article explores the relationship between green tea and calories, providing a detailed overview of the topic.[1]

 Fat oxidation is the breakdown of fatty acids for energy.
 Green tea may improve this process, potentially helping with fat loss.[16]

 EGCG, the most common catechin in green tea, appears to be important.
-It might inhibit an enzyme that breaks down norepinephrine, a hormone that increases fat breakdown4.
+It might inhibit an enzyme that breaks down norepinephrine, a hormone that increases fat breakdown.[17]

 By prolonging the effects of norepinephrine, EGCG may promote increased fat burning.
 This could be especially effective when combined with exercise.[18]

-One study found that men who consumed green tea extract burned 17% more fat during exercise than those taking a placebo5.
-Another study showed increased fat oxidation during moderate-intensity exercise after green tea intake6.
+One study found that men who consumed green tea extract burned 17% more fat during exercise than those taking a placebo.
+Another study showed increased fat oxidation during moderate-intensity exercise after green tea intake.[19]

 Factors influencing how green tea affects fat oxidation include: